ahmed-muradd/qd-algorithm/README.md

 ```

-Result files from qdpy is excluded in this git repo, they get created by running qdpy_package/qdpy_example.py
+Result files from qdpy is put into output folder.
+The output folder is ignored by git.
+Result files from QDAX (not used for now) is put into logs folder.
+The logs folder is ignored by git.

 ## Using GPU acceleration